• Skip to primary navigation

 Calamari is the term used to refer to squid, which is an Italian word.
 So essentially, the terms are interchangeable in the culinary world.
 Squid are cephalopods that have elongated bodies with two tentacles and eight arms.
 They are in the shellfish category.
 Once the entrails are removed, all parts of a squid are edible.

 These creatures have been used in several cuisines.
 And, they are incredibly versatile.
-Breaded calamari rings are so popular in Turkish and Greek style seafood restaurants.
+Fried calamari rings are so popular in Turkish and Greek style seafood restaurants.
 You might see grilled calamari dishes or risotto and paella dishes with calamari in Italian and Spanish cuisines.

 Ingredients